 - You don’t connect your iOS device to a Mac or PC very frequently.

 - You don’t own a Mac or PC.

-- You would like an automatic backup solution to use in conjunction with iTunes Backup (see below).
+- You want an automatic backup solution to use together with iTunes Backup.

-Note: iCloud Backup does not back up music, movies, and TV shows that you did not purchase from the iTunes Store, or any podcasts, audio books, or photos that you originally synced from your computer. iCloud Backup will restore your purchased music, movie, and app content from the iTunes and App Stores during the background restore process.
-Previous purchases may be unavailable if they are no longer in the iTunes Store, App Store, or iBooks Store.
+iCloud Backup doesn't back up music, movies, and TV shows that you didn't purchase from the iTunes Store, or any podcasts, audio books, or photos that you originally synced from your computer. iCloud Backup will restore your purchased music, movie, and app content from the iTunes Store, App Store, and iBooks Store during the background restore process.
+Previous purchases may be unavailable if they're no longer in the iTunes Store, App Store, or iBooks Store.